Bipartisan infrastructure bill set for final Senate passage

-Final Senate votes are expected about 11 a.m.
+Final Senate votes are expected around 11 a.m.
 EDT Tuesday, and the bill would then go to the House.

 All told, some 70 senators appear poised to carry the bipartisan package to passage, a potentially robust tally of lawmakers eager to tap the billions in new spending for their states and to show voters back home they can deliver.